 Appropriate Adult Volunteers

-This scheme is run by Equal Lives.
-For more information and to apply, visit the Equal Lives website.
+This scheme is run by Anglia Care Trust.
+For more information, and to apply, please visit their website.

 You can also call Anglia Care Trust on 01473 622888 / 07918 083 632 or email them: [email protected]